 A Career Intern holds a prestigious leadership and employment position that requires significant time, training, and dedication.
-Training takes place the week before fall semester classes, during winter break, and throughout the year.
-Intern training includes but is not limited to: résumé writing, presentation skills, interviewing, job search strategies, underrepresented student populations, departmental resources, and other relevant peer education and career development topics.
-Career Interns work an average of 10-15 hours per week.
+A mandatory full-week of training takes place the week before classes begin each fall.
+Additional trainings and professional development opportunities will take place during throughout the academic year.
+Training includes but is not limited to résumé writing, presentation skills, interviewing, and job search strategies, working with diverse students, departmental resources, and other relevant peer education and career development topics.

 Each February, the application period opens to recruit for several interns.
 This position requires candidates to write essays and submit supplemental forms, to be considered for an interview.
 The interview process involves first and second round interviews in order to place candidates in various project areas.
 Interns who are hired in late April will begin work the following fall and must attend a mandatory week-long training which takes place the week before fall semester classes begin.

 All Career Interns perform résumé critiques and deliver presentations; the descriptions below compliment the internship experience and allow the intern to be involved in additional projects.
 Project areas are subject to change.